FindoraNetwork/findora-sdk/Integration Guide.md

       assetBlindRules,
     );

-    // Lastly, we are broadcasting this transaction to the network const resultHandle = await TransactionApi.submitTransaction(transactionBuilder);
+    // Finally, we will broadcasting this transaction to the network const resultHandle = await TransactionApi.submitTransaction(transactionBuilder);
     ```

 - **4. How can I send FRA to multiple wallets?**

     ```jsx
-    // Here we are assuming that SDK has already been imported and configured,
-    // please see "**1.
-How to configure / initialize Findora SDK?**"
+    // Note: The SDK must be setup before you can proceed with the instructions below (i.e. see step #1)

     const { Keypair: KeypairApi, Asset: AssetApi, Transaction: TransactionApi } = findoraSdk.Api;

-    // First step is to restore your wallet using a mnemonic phrase, or, alternatively, a private key
+    // The first step is to restore your wallet using a mnemonic phrase, or, alternatively, a private key
     // a.
 Restore from mnemonic
     const walletInfo = await KeypairApi.restoreFromMnemonic(yourMnenomic, password);
     // b.
 Or, alternatively, restore from private key